edgelevel/gitops-k8s/README.md

 *Ambassador is [disabled](applications/values.yaml) by default because the recommended way is to use host-based routing which requires a domain*

-*TODO For a working example on DigitalOcean using [`external-dns`](https://github.com/helm/charts/tree/master/stable/external-dns) you can have a look at [niqdev/do-k8s](https://github.com/niqdev/do-k8s)*
+For a working example on DigitalOcean using [`external-dns`](https://github.com/helm/charts/tree/master/stable/external-dns) you can have a look at [niqdev/do-k8s](https://github.com/niqdev/do-k8s)

 *TODO Service mesh*